1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

 	     - There was a protest occupying it, compared the island to indian reservations, it ended 11 June
      - From more indians moving to urban areas to to termination there was more protests
 13. Preventative Detention
-     - when police put an individual in jail to provide protection from others or them selves, no crimal charges are mad
+     - when police put an individual in jail to provide protection from others or them selves, no crimal charges are made
+     - AIm tried to prvent this to happening to indians
 14. Wounded Knee
+     - the site of the 1890 massacre of around 300 Lakota wo/men and ch
 15. Mestizo

 16. Mulattoes